Path-Check/StatelessPlanDefEvaluator/README.md

 This is a FHIR PlanDefinition Evaluator as a stateless webservice.
 Every call requires users to send the full dataset for evaluation.
 Nothing is saved.

+# Live Instance

+Visit [plan-def-evaluator.pathcheck.org](https://plan-def-evaluator.pathcheck.org/) to see the latest version

 # Running

 This is a Spring boot project.
 Run with: